TraceyEtheridge/Methods-for-Improvement-of-Automated-Speech-Recognition-Transcripts/README.md

 ### Models

 - Alignment by Entropy - see file for walkthrough
-- Alignment by Similarity - see file for walkthrough
 - Alignment by Dynamic Programming - see file for walkthrough

 ### Summary